christylernz/aichat-export-viewer/TESTING-SETUP.md

 **Why all these packages?** The `@lwc/jest-preset` package provides the base configuration for testing LWC components, while the compiler and engine packages allow Jest to understand and render your LWC components during tests.

+**What is a transformer, resolver, and serializer?**

+- **Transformer**: A transformer is responsible for transforming your source code before it's tested.
+In the context of LWC, this means compiling your LWC components into a format that Jest can understand.

+- **Resolver**: A resolver helps Jest locate the modules your tests depend on.
+For LWC, this involves resolving component imports so that Jest can find the correct files.

+- **Serializer**: A serializer formats the output of your tests.
+This is important for LWC because it ensures that the rendered output of your components is displayed correctly in test results.

 ### Step 1.2: Install jsdom (Jest 28+)

+The jsdom (JavaScript Document Object Model) package is required for Jest to simulate a browser-like environment for testing.
-If you're using Jest version 28 or above, you also need to install `jest-environment-jsdom` separately:
+If you're using Jest version 28 or above with the `@lwc/jest-preset`, you also need to install `jest-environment-jsdom` separately:

 ```bash
 npm install --save-dev jest-environment-jsdom